A geometric approach to counting norms in cyclic extensions of function fields: Preliminaries

-\begin{definition} Let $\chi_n$ be the characteristic function of $L_n$ as a subset of $G_n$.
+\begin{definition} Let $\chi_n$ be the characteristic function of $L_n$ as a subset of $G_{n,d}$.

 \end{definition} We shall prove a theorem which relates the geometry of our space and the counting problem, which is the same spirit as theorem 3.7 in \cite{jordan}.
-The main difference is to state and prove an analogous result for $G_n$ Galois covers instead of $ S_n$ covers.
+The main difference is to state and prove an analogous result for $G_{n,d}$ Galois covers instead of $S_n$ covers.

-To make it more explicit, if we consider a class function $\chi:G_n\rightarrow \mathbb{Q}$ then we can define its action on a squarefree polynomial $f$ in the following way: set $R(f)=\{z_1,z_2,\ldots,z_n\}$ to be sets of roots and we have an induced action of $\F_q$ on the set of squareroots of these, namely $\{x_1,x_2,\ldots,x_n\}$ as above and this will give us a signed permutation $\sigma_f$.
+To make it more explicit, if we consider a class function $\chi:G_{n,d}\rightarrow \mathbb{Q}$ then we can define its action on a squarefree polynomial $f$ in the following way: set $R(f)=\{z_1,z_2,\ldots,z_n\}$ to be sets of roots and we have an induced action of $\F_q$ on the set of $d$-th roots of these, namely $\{x_1,x_2,\ldots,x_n\}$ as above and this will give us a signed permutation $\sigma_f$.
 We define $\chi(f)=\chi(\sigma_f)$ and we need to argue this is well defined.
-By forgetting the signs on the signed permutation, we recover the action of $\F_q$ on $R(f)$ and this has invariant cycle structure since cycles correspond to irreducible factors of $f$.
+By forgetting the rooth of unity component on the permutation, we recover the action of $\F_q$ on $R(f)$ and this has invariant cycle structure since cycles correspond to irreducible factors of $f$.
 Since conjugation preserves the cycle structure we are done.

 \begin{theorem} Let $\displaystyle \mathcal{G}_q(n)=\sum_{f\in \mathcal{S}_{n,q},f(0)\neq 0} \chi(f)$.
 Then

 \end{theorem}